pathcl/fireactions/docs/getting-started/installation.md

 Before you begin, make sure you have the following requirements:

-- Ansible set up on your local machine
+- Ansible set up on local machine
+- GitHub App ID and private key, see [Creating GitHub Apps](https://docs.github.com/en/apps/creating-github-apps)

 ## Step 1: Create an inventory file